||||||

 par | by Juan Arredondo

-For the past two years I’ve been photographing and interviewing current and former child soldiers throughout Colombia.
+For the past two years, I’ve been photographing and interviewing current and former child soldiers throughout Colombia.
 What I have come across is a silenced latent crisis that has devastated the lives of the estimated 6,000 young men and women enlisted in illegal armed groups.

 It is estimated that a quarter to nearly half of recruited combatants are women including girls as young as nine years old.
 Girls receive the same training as their male counterparts, they are taught to handle weapons, collect intelligence and take part in military operations; but they are also victims of sexual abuse at the hands of their commanders and in most instances forced to have an abortion if they get pregnant as a result of this abuse.

-These young survivors are faced with the hardship of returning to their families living in extreme poverty.
+These young survivors are faced with the hardship of returning to their families who live in extreme poverty.
 Moreover, they are stigmatized by Colombian society at large, which views them as criminals.
 In the face of economic instability because of discrimination, lack of education and insufficient family support, most of these children are forced to re-enter a cycle of violence and criminal activities.

 2017.
 Ayacucho, Peru: the missing in conflict